jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 digit "8" and letter "B" than dealing  with the "0" / "O" pair or with the "1" / "I" pair.

+### Extensions of the Arithmetic Operations

+Arithmetic  operations easily  extend to  other mathematical  entities such  as  vectors  and  matrices.
+If  additions  and  subtractions  of matrices are  easily understood,  the multiplications of  matrices are much more  interesting.
+Yet, they  do not  fit in the  current module.
+Likewise, you can  easily add, subtract and  multiply polynomials, but dividing  polynomials   (and  even  computing  a   GCD  with  Euclid's algorithm) is interesting, but it does not fit in the module.
+So these operations are left out.

 Discarded implementations
 -------------------------